Appsilon/shiny.worker/README.md

   list(r = rnorm(1))
 })

-# resultPromise will be a reactive value with value returned by my_heavy_calculations
+# resultPromise will be a reactive value with results returned by my_heavy_calculations
 resultPromise <- worker$run_job("job1", my_heavy_calculations, args_reactive = reactive_arguments)

 resultPromise()$result # contains the result of the calculations